Download this pdf Power of attorney information (pdf) (547 KB)

 Is a power of attorney made outside of Nova Scotia valid here?

 The legal requirements of powers of attorney change from province to province, and outside of Canada.
 Your power of attorney may be valid if it was made outside Nova Scotia.
 To find out for sure, ask a Nova Scotia lawyer to see if it meets the requirements of the law here.

 Is my power of attorney valid outside of Nova Scotia?

 If your attorney may need to use the power of attorney outside Nova Scotia, check with a lawyer to see if you should write another power of attorney for that province or country.
 For example, say you and your spouse spend the winter in Florida and you have given each other power of attorney.
 You would need to ask a lawyer whether your power of attorney meetsthe laws of Florida.
 And, you may need to have the power of attorney document authenticated for use outside Nova Scotia.

-Where can I get more information on making a power of attorney?
+Where can I get more information on power of attorney?

 - Read “What every older Canadian should know about Powers of Attorney and Joint Bank Accounts,” a federal and provincial government publication.